tcpkey — Manages

 - Prints a brief summary of commands.

-Commands like add
+Commands like add,

-require that certain extensions and
+update require that certain extensions and

 associated values be specified.
 The extensions will be listed here, followed